jrpool/jsonresume-theme-a11y/README.md

 Some formats require that the `data` property have an object value.
 This object may be required, or permitted, to have a `head` property.
 In such cases, the `head` property’s value is an object with `size` and `data` properties.
 The `size` value is an integer from 1 (largest) through 7 (smallest).
 The `data` value is a stringable.

-There are 7 permitted section formats:
+There are 8 permitted section formats:

+#### Paragraph (`left`)
+The `data` value is an array of strings.

+The property will be rendered as a succession of paragraphs, left-justified, one per string.

 #### Boxed bullet list (`boxedBulletList`)